Saltburn-by-the-Sea: Teddy's Nook (The Cottage)

 Teddy's Nook is a house built in 1862 by Henry Pease, a director of the Stockton and Darlington Railway, for his own occupation.

 Pease was responsible for the foundation of the seaside resort and the sturdy sandstone house was first named The Cottage.

 Lillie Langtry—The Jersey Lily, stayed at the house at sometime between 1877 and 1880.
 She was often visited by Edward Prince of Wales (later Edward VII of the United Kingdom) who had a suite of rooms at the Zetland Hotel.

 The cottage, consequently, became known as Teddy's Nook.

 The Cottage was only one of four similar houses to be called Clifton Villas.

 The cottage was the family home of Audrey Collins, MBE, who served as Mayor of Saltburn and chair of the South Tees Health Authority.
 Middlesbrough's James Cook University Hospital has named a teaching unit in her name.

 Saltburn Valley Woods

-Locally knows as Fairy Glen, the Saltburn Valley Woods run through Saltburn Beck.
+Locally known as Fairy Glen, the Saltburn Valley Woods run through Saltburn Beck.
 Places in these woods include the Stepping Stones and the Saltburn Viaduct.